- Generally, cats can eat raw meat, as long as it’s properly sourced and kept refrigerated before feeding ✔️

 Can cats eat raw meat without any health concerns?
 The answer to this question is both yes and no. Cats are obligate carnivores, meaning that they require a diet that is primarily made up of meat in order to survive.
 However, this does not mean that all unprocessed meat is safe for cats to eat.
 There are a number of potential risks associated with serving your cat a diet that is made up exclusively of raw meat, including the risk of food poisoning, parasites, and nutritional deficiencies.

 That said, there are some benefits to feeding your pet raw products.
-Raw meat contains more nutrients than cooked meat, and it can be easier for cats to digest.
-If you do decide to give your cat a raw food, it is important to make sure that the meat is properly sourced and that you are taking steps to reduce the risk of food poisoning and other health hazards.
+Raw meat contains more nutrients than cooked meat, and it can be better for a cat’s digestive system.
+If you do decide to give your cat raw food, make sure that the meat is properly sourced and that you’re taking steps to reduce the risk of food poisoning and other health hazards.

 What Kind of Raw Meat Is Safe for Cats?

 The answer to that question depends on the source of the meat.
 For example, most raw meats from animals that are raised for human consumption, such as beef, pork and lamb, are good for cats.
-However, it’s important to avoid giving your cat unprocessed meat from sick or diseased animals, as well as those that may have been exposed to toxins.
+Don’t give your cat unprocessed meat from sick or diseased animals, as well as those that may have been exposed to toxins.
 Store-bought meat from the butcher should be safe, but there have been instances of contamination with harmful bacteria, especially in the case of ground meat.

 In general, it’s safest to serve your cat commercially produced raw meat diets that have been specifically designed for cats.
-These diets are typically made from animal muscle meat, organs and bones, and they’ve been processed in a way that makes them safe to eat.
+These diets are typically made from animal muscle meat, organs and bones, and they’ve been formulated to provide cats with all the necessary nutrients.
 Some of the most common ingredients in raw, unprocessed diets for cats include chicken, turkey, lamb and fish.

 Raw food diets for pets are becoming more and more popular, and for good reason.
 There are a host of health benefits to feeding raw products to your feline friend, including: